 Most of my work is abstract and non-representational.
-Sometimes recognizable images appear, but mostly I work with line, marks, motif, colors, and layers, including glazes.
-Sometimes textured supports help create interest and depth, as well as collage elements.
-Lately I have been more interested in using a larger canvas, giving me more space and freedom to experiment.
-Excavating some areas partially has been exciting.
-I am interested in the evolution of a painting, the unique history of marks on the canvas.
+Sometimes recognizable images appear.
+Working with line, mark, colors, and many layers, including glazes, and sometimes collage, leads me in a direction that is always unknown, but looking for surprises that excite.
+Staying in “play mode” as long as possible helps.
+I enjoy using a larger canvas, which gives me more space and freedom to experiment.
+Excavating is as important as the painting and mark making.
+I am interested in the evolution of a painting, and the unique history of marks on the canvas.

 2006: 2-Person Show, Perquimans Arts Council

 2008: Solo Show, UUCOB

 2013: 2-Person Show, Arts of the Albemarle

 2019: CAC Supporter's Show

 2006: Janet L. Shaeffer Award, Lynchburg Arts Festival